Compactness and finite forcibility of graphons: Conclusion

 It is quite clear that the construction of Rademacher graphon can be modified to yield other graphons $W$ with non-compact $T(W)$.
 Some of these modifications can yield such graphons with a smaller number of parts at the expense of making the argument that the graphon is finitely forcible less transparent.

-In \cite{bib-lovasz11+}, Lov\'asz and Szegedy considered finite forcibility inside two classes of functions.
+In \cite{bib-lovasz11+}, finite forcibility is considered inside two classes of functions.
 Conjecture~\ref{conj:1}, which we addressed in this paper, relates to the class they refer to as $\WW_0$.
 This class consists of symmetric measurable functions from $[0,1]^2$ to $[0,1]$.
 A larger class referred to as $\WW$ in~\cite{bib-lovasz11+} is the class containing all symmetric measurable functions from $[0,1]^2$ to $\RR$.
-It is not hard to see that Rademacher graphon $W_R$ is also finitely forcible inside this larger class.
+We remark that our arguments can be extended to show that Rademacher graphon $W_R$ is also finitely forcible inside this larger class.
 Also note that stronger constraints involving multigraphs were used in~\cite{bib-lovasz11+} but we have used only constraints involving simple graphs in this paper.

-In \cite{bib-lovasz-book}, an analogue of the space $T(W)$ with respect to the following metric is also considered.
+In \cite{bib-lovasz-book}, an analogue of the space $T(W)$ with respect to the following metric is considered.
 If $f,g\in L_1[0,1]$, then